ludmercentre/rna-seq_workflow/markdown_files/DGE_analysis.md

           groups=dge$samples[, 4:7], launch=TRUE, html=html_filename)
 ```

-### 2.6 Differential Expression Analysis
+### 2.7 Differential Expression Analysis
 #### voom() and voomWithQualityWeights()
 The limma package was initially designed for analyzing intensity data from microarrays.
 Intensity datasets are essentially continuous numerical experiments, while RNA-seq datasets are a collection of integer counts.
 The voom()[https://www.rdocumentation.org/packages/limma/versions/3.28.14/topics/voom] method, see the paper[^5] and Chapter 15 in the [documentation](https://bioconductor.org/packages/release/bioc/vignettes/limma/inst/doc/usersguide.pdf), provides the necessary statistical properties for the RNA-seq data to be analyzed using the methodological tools developed for microarrays.
 RNA-Seq data could be analyzed using statistical theory developed for count data, but the underlying mathematical theory of count distribution is less tractable than that of the normal distribution, and there is a problem related to the error rate control with small sample sizes.
 That being said, applying normal-based statistical tools to RNA-seq count data is not simple, because the counts have markedly unequal variabilities, even after log-transformation.
 The voom() method finds it crucial to understand the way in which the variability of RNA-seq read counts depends on the size of the counts and addresses the issue by modeling the mean-variance relationship (see **Figure 4**).
 In the voom method paper (Law et al., 2014)[^5], two ways of incorporating the mean-variance relationship into the differential expression analysis are explored.
 The first option, **limma-trend** analysis, is executed by setting the parameter ‘Trend’ to TRUE in the empirical Bayes function (eBayes) and the second one, **limma-voom** by using a precision weight matrix combined with the normalized log-counts. limma-trend applies the mean-variance relationship at the gene level whereas limma-voom applies it at the level of individual observations.
 Both limma-trend and limma-voom perform almost equally well when the sequencing depths are similar for each RNA sample.
 When the sequencing depths are too different however, limma-voom is the best performer and the one to be used.
 It is suggested in the limma documentation to use the limma-trend approach when the ratio of the largest library size to the smallest is not more than about 3-fold.
 In the case of this analysis, the ratio is 3.2 and using limma-voom is therefore the better option.

 RNA-seq experiments are often conducted with samples of variable quality.
 Instead of removing them from the analysis, the alternate apparoach of using [voomWithQualityWeights()](https://www.rdocumentation.org/packages/limma/versions/3.28.14/topics/voomWithQualityWeights) allows them to still be included by computing and assigning each sample an additional weight measure.
 See the voomWithQualityWeights() paper[^6] and section 15.6 in the [documentation](https://bioconductor.org/packages/release/bioc/vignettes/limma/inst/doc/usersguide.pdf).
 More precisely, the voomWithQualityWeights approach analyses RNA-seq experiments by assigning a quality weight to each sample.
 The sample weights are function of the estimated sample variance derived from a log-linear variance model that includes common sample-specific or group-specific parameters.
 This approach leads to a more powerful analysis and fewer false discoveries compared to conventional approaches.
-Below you can find the code required to perform the analysis with both voom() and voomWithQualityWeights(). **N.B.** The latter is commented out and to use it instead of voom(), it's important to comment out the voom() lines instead.
-An additional source of interesting information on when to use one or the other can be found on these question asked on the [bioconductor](https://support.bioconductor.org/p/129039/) and [biostars](https://www.biostars.org/p/424507/) forums by me.
+Below you can find the code required to perform the analysis with both voom() and voomWithQualityWeights().\
+**N.B.** In the code bellow, voomWithQualityWeights() lines are commented out.
+They can only be used if voom is not used, in that case it's important to comment out the voom() lines instead.
+An additional source of interesting information on when to use one or the other can be found on these question asked on the [bioconductor](https://support.bioconductor.org/p/129039/) and [biostars](https://www.biostars.org/p/424507/) forums.
+In this code we also make use of the [duplicateCorrelation()](http://web.mit.edu/~r/current/arch/i386_linux26/lib/R/library/limma/html/dupcor.html) function from the limma package.
+This one is used after one of the voom functions to account for the correlation present between samples from the same individual.
+For example in this study, there were three regions of interest studied for each mice, therefore there were three different sample collected from the same mouse.
+It is important do downweigh the effect of higher correlation associated with these three samples.
+For more information you can refer to [this question](https://support.bioconductor.org/p/125489/) on the Bioconductor forum.

 ```
 Voom and Linear Modeling
 ## Use voom() to convert the read counts to log2-cpm, with associated weights, ready for linear modelling: